Overview

 Key Stakeholders

-• Core Developers: Maintain Bitcoin Core reference implementation
+• Core Developers: Maintain Bitcoin Core reference rollout

 • Miners: Signal support via version bits, enforce rules